 End-of-Life Law Certificate

-Four-day e-learning program for professionals
+A four-day e-learning program for professionals

 From ethical concerns over quality of life and individual choice, to practical concerns over financial legacies and planning, the law plays a vital part in the final chapters of peoples’ lives.
 Unpack these issues with up-to-date information and perspectives from both legal experts and health care professionals: the Queen’s Law End-of-Life Law Certificate is running from June 2-5, 2025.
 Cost: $2,900.
+This program is eligible for up to 24 substantive CPD hours with the Law Society of Ontario.
+Registration closes May 26.

 REGISTER NOW!